EMS Revenue Recovery

 Most importantly, no one will ever be denied EMS treatment or transport based on their ability to pay.
 During an emergency, we want you to call 911 without hesitation.

 More than 100 other EMS providers across Virginia currently utilize similar EMS revenue recovery programs to help meet their community needs.
-Within our region, these providers include Floyd, Giles, and Roanoke Counties, the cities of Roanoke and Salem, and REMSI and Carilion Clinic Patient Transportation, which serve Pulaski County and the city of Radford, respectively.
+Within our region, these providers include Floyd, Giles, and Roanoke Counties, the cities of Roanoke and Salem, and Pulaski County Emergency Medical Services and Radford Fire and EMS.

 EMS Revenue Recovery Ordinance (PDF)